 Multiple sclerosis early symptoms and treatment

 Your doctor can prescribe drugs that may slow the course of the disease, prevent or treat attacks, ease your symptoms, or help you manage the stress that can come with the condition.
 Your doctor may give you steroids to make your multiple sclerosis attacks shorter and less severe.
-You can also try other drugs, like muscle relaxants,
+You can also try other drugs, like muscle relaxants, tranquilizers, or botulinum toxin (Botox), to ease muscle spasms and treat some of the other symptoms.

 A physical therapist can teach you exercises that will keep up your strength and balance and help you manage fatigue and pain.
 An occupational therapist can teach you new ways to do certain tasks to make it easier to work and take care of yourself.
 If you have trouble getting around, a cane, walker, or braces can help you walk more easily.

 Along with treatment, get regular exercise and avoid too much heat to boost your energy.
 Ask your doctor about trying yoga to ease fatigue or stress.
 Take care of your emotional health, too.
-It’s OK to ask family, friends, or a
+It’s OK to ask family, friends, or a counselor for help with any stress or anxiety you may feel.
+Support groups are also great places to connect with other people living with multiple sclerosis.

 How to diagnosis of multiple sclerosis